Challenge a Penalty Charge Notice (PCN)

 If it is unsuccessful we will write to you and give you 14 days to pay the reduced charge and let you know about how to appeal further.

-If the case remains unpaid, we will send the registered keeper a Notice to Owner (NtO) document about 28 days after issue of the penalty.
+If the case remains unpaid, we will request keeper details from DVLA for the purpose of enforcing the penalty, as set out in the Traffic Management Act 2004.
+We will send the registered keeper a Notice to Owner (NtO) document about 28 days after issue of the penalty.
 This is a final chance to appeal to us.

 If the appeal is successful, we will cancel the penalty and write to confirm this.